alexisakers/alternate-icons/README.md

 ### Changing the icon

-You can now change the icon in your code using:
+You can now change the icon from your code using:

 ~~~swift
 UIApplication.shared.setAlternateIconName(iconName) { error in